nihirborkar17/MultiThreadedFIleDownloader/README.md

 <numThreads> is the number of concurrent download threads to use

 Example
+git bash
-bashjava MultiThreadedDownloader https://upload.wikimedia.org/wikipedia/commons/thumb/2/2d/Snake_River_%285mb%29.jpg/2560px-Snake_River_%285mb%29.jpg snake_river.jpg 4
+  java MultiThreadedDownloader https://upload.wikimedia.org/wikipedia/commons/thumb/2/2d/Snake_River_%285mb%29.jpg/2560px-Snake_River_%285mb%29.jpg snake_river.jpg 4

 This will download the Snake River image from Wikimedia Commons using 4 threads and save it as "snake_river.jpg".
 How It Works